javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 ## More to come

 That was a brief list of JavaScript features.
-As of now we studied only basics.
+As of now we've studied only basics.
 Further in the tutorial you'll find more specials and advanced features of JavaScript.